All Episodes

 I mean, saying things don't have value because they're not physical is like saying, well, you know, Bitcoin, sorry, Netflix, Netflix used to send you DVDs.

-Now it's all digital.
+Now it's all digital, therefore it's worthless.

-I mean, do you watch Netflix?
+I mean, do you watch Netflix??

 Yes, I do.